Prof9/exe6edit/readme.md

 =======================

 EXE6 SaveDataEditor Mod is a save editor for both versions of Rockman EXE 6 (Japanese version).
-It should work for the English version, Mega Man Battle Network 6, as well.
+It does NOT work properly for the English version, Mega Man Battle Network 6.

 Big thanks to haru_arc for letting us translate his old EXE6 save editor!